Americans over 60 are drinking more, study says

 This a large reason why two adults with a significant age difference can drink the same amount of wine or beer, but the older person will have a higher blood alcohol concentration than their younger counterpart.

-"As part of normal aging, all of the organs in your body change, as well as your metabolism," said Dr. Michael Perskin, assistant professor at NYU Langone Medical Center.
+"As part of normal aging, all of the organs in your body change, as well as your metabolism," said Dr. Michael Perskin, assistant professor of geriatric medicine at NYU Langone Medical Center.
 "You just don't metabolize alcohol as well.
 And the ability of the organs to respond to the alcohol, which is a toxin, goes down."

 Unlike vitamin-filled fruits and vegetables, Perskin said, alcohol has what's sometimes called empty calories, those offering no nutritional value.
 Processing a beer or cocktail uses a lot of energy in the body, with no benefit and often more than a few problems.